-$$P{\rm orb}({\rm Mercury}) = \underline{\hspace{1cm}} {\rm days}.$$
+$P{orb}(Mercury) = \dots days.$

 5) How does the orbital period you just calculated using Kepler's laws compare to the one you estimated from your plot at the beginning of this exercise?
-Calculate the percent error.
 (2 points)

 Before you leave lab, your TA will give you the real orbital period of Mercury, as well as its true semi-major axis (in AU) and its orbital eccentricity.
-On a separate sheet of paper, answer the following questions: